 Monday, September 22, 2025

-Freeman Dyson's argument of QFT divergence
+Freeman Dyson's argument of QFT divergence: is the argument incorrect?

 Let us analyze the heuristic argument given by Freeman Dyson in 1952.